-In order to find out the learning difficulties experienced by learners with specific learning difficulties in learning English in the area, the researcher employed the following methods during the study.
-The researcher approach, design population sample and sampling methods, instruments 1 tool.
+In order to find out the learning difficulties experienced by learners with specific learning difficulties in learning English at Kilimani Primary School in Nairobi District, the researcher employed the following methods during the study.
 The chapter also deals with study area, data collection and analysis.
-The study used qualitative method of data collection.

-3.1 Research design
+3.1 Research Design